GeoBrodas/notion-project/README.md

 # Notion-Project
 Automate workflow using Notion API

-An API for filtering through a Notion databse whihc is fetched using the newly realeased Notion API.
+An API for filtering through a Notion databse which is fetched using the newly realeased Notion API.

 ### Stack used:
 - Express